rwz/hljs/README.md

 than client-side highlighting because...
 I have no idea why, actually.
 But anyways.

+## Requirements

+HLJS requires Ruby 1.9+ mainly because I'm too lazy porting it to 1.8.
+Also, I don't even remember when was the last time I used 1.8 for something other than running specs.
+Feel free to send pull-request if you need 1.8 support.

 ## Installation

 Add this line to your application's Gemfile: